-US House passes Iran war powers resolution in rare moment of Trump backlash
+US House passes Iran war powers resolution in rare pushback against Trump

 - list 3 of 3How does Iran’s leadership view the emerging deal with the US?

-While the resolution is unlikely to become law, it represents a stark rebuke against Trump’s decision to join Israel in attacking Iran on February 28, launching an ongoing conflict that reaches its 100th day on Saturday.
+While the resolution is unlikely to become law, it represents a stark rebuke against Trump’s decision to join Israel in attacking Iran on February 28, launching an ongoing conflict that will reach its 100th day on Saturday.

 Trump did not seek congressional approval for the war, which he has attempted to label as a “skirmish” or a “short-term excursion”.

-But the Republican leader’s repeated use of military force abroad has frustrated some leaders in Congress, a body which the Constitution solely imbued with the power to declare war.
+The Republican leader’s repeated use of military force abroad has frustrated some leaders in Congress, a body which the Constitution solely imbued with the power to declare war.

-Wednesday’s vote marked the fourth time this year the House of Representatives has voted on a war powers resolution to force Trump to seek congressional backing for his military actions against Iran.
+Wednesday’s vote marked the fourth time this year that the House has voted on a war powers resolution to force Trump to seek congressional backing for his military actions against Iran.

 It is the first time, however, that the resolution has been successful in the House.
 Its passage comes after a political manoeuvre that some interpreted as a Republican effort to scuttle the bill.